air-yan/air-yan.github.io/_posts/2014-3-3-Hello-World.md

 With a determined mind, I started a long journey to become a data analyst in accounting area (data scientist if I'm lucky xD).
 I've been working on it since 04/05/2018.
 The current objective for me is to practice machine learning techniques with real world projects and learn deep learning on the way.

-It sounds a little crazy, did it?
+It sounds a little crazy, didn't it?
 I think so too.

 What I wanna say is that if you already have a bad position in your life but believe that one can turn one's passion into reality, you are not alone.